National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 The collection and linkage viral variant PPRL data within N3C is planned in two phases; in the first phase (completed), N3C links patient summary information about sequenced variants.
 In the second phase (in development), N3C will provide information on the viral variant's genome sequence via connection to NCBI sequence databases.

-For the latest information about viral variant data within N3C, see the N3C [PPRL Viral Variants Guide](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.8514a4bb-b9bb-4b4b-b97a-4e9b1ca61a48) and [N3C Viral Variant FAQs](https://discovery.biothings.io/faq/n3c#VIRAL_VARIANCE).
+For the latest information about viral variant data within N3C, see the N3C [PPRL Viral Variants Guide](https://unite.nih.gov/workspace/notepad/view/ri.notepad.main.notepad.8514a4bb-b9bb-4b4b-b97a-4e9b1ca61a48) {{< fa lock title="Link requires an N3C Enclave account" >}} and [N3C Viral Variant FAQs](https://discovery.biothings.io/faq/n3c#VIRAL_VARIANCE).

 #### Which sites